brfialho/cub3d/README.md

 This project incorporated artificial intelligence assistance for the following tasks:

-### Code Optimization & Debugging

-- **Raycasting Algorithm Refinement** - AI helped optimize the core raycasting loop and wall intersection calculations
+- **Documentation** - AI helped generate this README and inline code comments
-- **Memory Management Verification** - AI validated manual memory allocation/deallocation patterns and identified potential leaks
 - **Build System Configuration** - AI assisted in Makefile optimization and dependency management

-### Development Support

-- **Parser Implementation** - AI provided guidance on robust `.cub` file parsing and error handling
-- **Code Structure** - AI suggested modular organization with separate files for parsing, rendering, and game logic
-- **Documentation** - AI helped generate this README and inline code comments

-### Areas NOT Assisted by AI

-- **Core Algorithm Logic** - Raycasting mathematics and physics calculations were manually implemented
-- **Creative Design** - Map layout, color schemes, and game mechanics were developer-designed
-- **Direct Code Writing** - No code was generated directly; AI provided guidance and suggestions only

 ---